Table of Contents

-As people have different requirements or expectations from health insurance, it is important to understand the system in order to filter out the most suitable plan while living in Germany.
+As people have different requirements or expectations from health insurance, it is important to understand the system to filter out the most suitable plan for you while living in Germany.
 It is important to mention that you cannot simply switch between the public health scheme and private health insurance at will as certain prerequisites exist.
-Independent advice from experienced insurance brokers who understand the pros and cons of both systems as well as considering your individual circumstances is strongly to be advised.
+Independent advice from experienced insurance brokers who understand the pros and cons of both systems as well as considering your individual circumstances is strongly advised.

 Health insurance is not a commodity to be bought at the cheapest price but rather is a vital financial support in times of illness or after an accident.

 Public health insurance funds sometimes offer supplemental insurance plans from a particular provider, offering a group rebate.
-Such tied plans are not always ideal as you would normally have a wider choice of benefits on the private health insurance market and you may be required to stick with your Krankenkasse longer than you would like to.
+Such tied plans are not always ideal, as you would normally have a wider choice of benefits in the private health insurance market, and you may be required to stick with your Krankenkasse longer than you would like to.

 Private Health Insurance (PKV)

-The Government insurance premiums cover you and your non-working dependents, whereas the private medical insurance premium is generally paid for each person to be covered.
+The public health insurance scheme covers you and your non-working dependents, whereas the private medical insurance premium is generally paid for each person to be covered.
 You can reduce the monthly cost of your private health insurance by agreeing to a deductible (also known as an excess or franchise).
-German private health insurance companies are not allowed to cancel your policy if you submit claims and are also required to put 10% of your premiums aside as a provision towards keeping the cost stable when you retire.
+German private health insurance companies are not allowed to cancel your policy if you submit claims, and they are also required to charge 10% on top of your main health insurance premium and put that amount fully aside as a provision towards keeping the cost stable when you retire.